kirillsavine/docker_example_flask_postgres_nginx/README.md

 ## Docker Installation
 To run this installation on a newly installed system, Docker and Docker Composed need to be installed first.
-Please refer to the following guide for Docker installation: https://docs.docker.com/compose/install/
+Please refer to the following guide for Docker installation: https://docs.docker.com/install/

-Alternatively use commands for the following script: `install_docker.sh`
+Alternatively use this script from Docker website: `curl -fsSL https://get.docker.com -o get-docker.sh` & `sh get-docker.sh`

+To install Docker Compose follow official documentation: https://docs.docker.com/compose/install/

 ## Next Steps